Force majeure: What is it and why have some Gulf countries invoked it?

 “These companies are most likely unable to fulfil their obligations, for example, to deliver shipments of oil and gas to other countries, or for shippers to transport them across the Arabian Gulf,” he said.

-Does war qualify as force majeure?
+Does war automatically qualify as force majeure?

 No. For war to qualify as force majeure, it must either be covered by the contract or actually prevent one or both parties from performing their obligations.